Copying Docker Images to Another Machine

 docker run -d --name "$registry_name" -p "${registry_port}:5000" registry:2

-This starts a throwaway registry container on the host at localhost:5000.
+This launches a throwaway registry on localhost:5000.

-Step 2 — Retag and push
+Step 2 - Retag and push image into that registry

 1